 - Healthy Stuffed French Toast with Cream Cheese

 - Chicken Breakfast Sausage

 If you try this recipe, please stop back and leave it a star rating and/or a review in the comments.
 Stay connected & share photos of your creations with me & others on Instagram, Facebook, and Pinterest!

 Use DRDAVINAHS at checkout to save on some equipment & ingredients!

-- In a small bowl, mix the dry ingredients (almond flour, salt, baking powder, and sweetener)
+- In a small bowl, mix together the almond flour, baking powder, powdered sweetener, and salt.

-- Pour the dry ingredients into the wet and use a baking spatula to incorporate
+- Pour the dry ingredients into the wet ingredients and use a baking spatula to mix until well combined.

-- Melt 1 tbsp of butter and add pancake batter (a little less than 1/4 cup per pancake).
-You know it’s time to flip them when you start to see bubbles, like with normal pancakes.
+- Melt 1 tablespoon of butter and add pancake batter (a little less than 1/4 cup per pancake).
+Cook for a few minutes, until you start to see bubbles, like with normal pancakes.
 Then flip the pancakes, and cook for a few more minutes, until cooked all the way through.

 The nutrition facts come from entering the recipe ingredients into Spoonacular API, a database of food ingredients.
 They may vary for any recipe based on the exact product used.
 The keto sweeteners I use have 0g net carbs & are not included because sugar alcohols do not impact most people.
 This is provided as a courtesy, but you can do your own calculations if you wish!